Genesis 1:1-3: The Creation Account and Hebrew Narrative

 ———————————————————————————

-When this account of events starts the earth was formless and void and darkness over the surface of the deep and the spirit of God was hoveringover the face of the waters.
+When this account of events starts the earth was formless and void and darkness was over the surface of the deep and the spirit of God was hoveringover the face of the waters.
 At that time God said [vayyiqtol], … God saw, … God divided, … God called, … and there was, …

 Relating the Grammar to the Possibility of a Gap